-Switchboards are built using the Switchboard Manager wizard, which is accessible from the Database Tools ribbon.
+Switchboards are built using the Switchboard Manager wizard, which can be added to the Database Tools ribbon.
 There is a limit of eight items per menu page, so if you need additional items, you will need to design a multilevel menu system with multiple menu pages.
 When the Switchboard Manager wizard is started for the first time in a database, it will check to see if a Switchboard currently exists.